Azure/terraform-azurerm-avm-res-operationalinsights-workspace/README.md

 ### <a name="input_monitor_private_link_scoped_service_name"></a> [monitor\_private\_link\_scoped\_service\_name](#input\_monitor\_private\_link\_scoped\_service\_name)

-Description: (Required) The name of the Azure Monitor Private Link Scoped Service.
-Changing this forces a new resource to be created.
+Description: The name of the service to connect to the Monitor Private Link Scope.

 Type: `string`